kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/python-2-settings/01-intro.md

 This allows us to deploy changes to the network with localized maintenance windows and or slowly roll out changes through multiple sites without impacting the entire network.

-As with all the Design, Policy & Provisioning elements, they are all tied to the hierarchical nature of Cisco Catalyst Center.
+As with all the Design, Policy & Provisioning elements, they are all tied to the hierarchical nature of Catalyst Center.

 > **Prerequisites**: **Completed** the previous section [**Hierarchy**](../python-1-hierarchy/01-intro.md)